UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

 ![Python logo from https://www.python.org/community/logos/](python_logo.png)

-This module introduces the fundamentals of Python programming language.
+This course day allows you to program in basic Python on an HPC cluster.

 !!! info "Learning outcomes"